GIVT: Generative Infinite-Vocabulary Transformers: Introduction

-While this two-stage approach was successfully applied to image and multimodal generation, it has several issues.
-The vocabulary size in VQ-VAE determines how much information can be stored in the latent code sequence, and how much of the visual modeling is done by the VQ-VAE decoder.
-Having a small vocabulary can make the latent modeling easier but also makes the latent code less informative, which prevents control of the low-level details in image generation, and impacts quality when using the tokens for dense prediction~\cite{kolesnikov2022uvim, lu2022unified} or low-level discriminative tasks~\cite{aghajanyan2022cm3, kim2023magvlt}.
-To mitigate this issue, the vocabulary size can be increased, which, however, can lead to low vocabulary utilization~\cite{mentzer2023finite} so that high-fidelity VQ-VAE setups rely on a range of advanced techniques, such as entropy losses \cite{chang2022maskgit} or codebook-splitting \cite{kolesnikov2022uvim}.
-Furthermore, large vocabularies lead to correspondingly large embedding matrices consuming a lot of memory, which can be an issue particularly in multimodal contexts with vocabularies combined across modalities.
+To harness these capabilities for images, recent works~\cite{razavi2019generating,esser2020taming,chang2022maskgit,chang2023muse,li2023mage,mentzer2023finite} have employed a two-stage approach which first trains a Vector-Quantized Variational Autoencoder (VQ-VAE)~\cite{van2017neural} to map images to a sequence of discrete tokens, and then trains a transformer decoder to model the latent discrete-token distribution.
+An advantage of such a VQ-VAE-based image tokenization is that it enables interleaved multimodal generative models, simply by concatenating the vocabularies of the different modalities including text and images~\cite{aghajanyan2022cm3, kim2023magvlt, aghajanyan2023scaling}.
+However, this approach also has several issues.
+First, the non-continuous nature of VQ requires differentiable approximations to enable stochastic gradient-based optimization~\cite{van2017neural}.
+Second, a VQ-VAE with a small vocabulary can make the latent modeling easy but also makes the latent code less informative, which prevents control of the low-level details in image generation, and impacts quality when using the tokens for dense prediction~\cite{kolesnikov2022uvim, lu2022unified} or low-level discriminative tasks~\cite{aghajanyan2022cm3, kim2023magvlt}.
+A large vocabulary, on the other hand, can lead to low vocabulary utilization~\cite{mentzer2023finite} so that high-fidelity VQ-VAE setups typically rely on a range of advanced techniques, such as entropy losses \cite{chang2022maskgit} or codebook-splitting \cite{kolesnikov2022uvim}.
+Furthermore, large vocabularies lead to correspondingly large embedding matrices and hence memory consumption, which can be an issue particularly in multimodal contexts.